Boolean-Autocrat/ieee-backend-task/README.md

-This repo contains the solutions for the IEEE Backend Task by Suyash Handa.
+This repo contains the solutions for the IEEE @ BITS Pilani's Backend Task by Suyash Handa.

 # Details for the Bankings System (Q6)